 Improve Battery Health Long Term: Optimize Battery Charging

-While all of the Apple Watch battery saving tips shared above give you immediate results, there’s one setting that you should enable to preserve the longevity of your Apple Watch’s battery and make it last longer.
+While all of the Apple Watch battery-saving tips shared above give you immediate results, there’s one setting that you should enable to preserve the longevity of your Apple Watch’s battery and make it last longer.

 This can be done by enabling Optimize Battery charging feature on the Apple Watch.
-When this feature is enabled Apple Watch learns from your charging behaviour and will wait to finish past 80% charge until you need to use it.
+When this feature is enabled Apple Watch learns from your charging behavior and will wait to finish past 80% charge until you need to use it.

-There you go folks, this is how you can increase Apple Watch battery life and get the most out of your Watch through out the day.
+There you go folks, this is how you can increase Apple Watch battery life and get the most out of your Watch throughout the day.